azuqua/azuqua.js/README.md

 <h1>Usage</h1>
 <strong>
 	All asynchronous functions can return a promise if you prefer that pattern.
-	By default when you call an asynchronous function and leave the callback undefined it will return a promise.
+	When you call an asynchronous function and leave the callback undefined it will return a promise.
 	By default Azuqua uses bluebird.
 </strong>